Ann, Myanmar

 Ann (အမ်းမြို့) is a town in Rakhine State, Myanmar (Burma).
 It has a population of 119,714 and is served by Ann Airport.
-It is center of general headquarter of the Myanmar Army's Western Command.
+It hosts the general headquarters of the Myanmar Army's Western Command.

 History

 The Town was founded by King Min Hti around early 14th century.
+Starting on 26 September 2024, the town has been the site of the Battle of Ann between the Arakan Army and Myanmar's ruling military junta.